How to Unclog a Toilet Without A Plunger or Snake

 FAQs

-1. Do toilet eventually unclog themselves?
+1. Do toilets eventually unclog themselves?